typelevel/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

   } yield count // Returns the actual amount of bytes transmitted
 ```

-We can do the same transformation to most of the code we have created so far,
+We leave as an exercise to code the polymorphic versions of `inputStream`,
+`outputStream`, `inputOutputStreams` and `transfer` functions.
+You will
+find that transformation similar to the one shown for `transfer` in the snippet
+above.
+Function `copy` is different however.
+If you try to implement that
-but not all.
-In `copy` you will find out that we do need a full instance of
+function as well you will realize that we need a full instance of
 `Concurrent[F]` in scope, this is because it is required by the `Semaphore`
 instantiation: